 If the mission requires you to work on a Sunday when you would normally have the day set apart as your day of rest unto God, then do your work without complaint.
 The Bible shows that God expects us to save lives, to stay under authority, to live for the good of others, and to help those in need even if it is a Sabbath day (Matthew 12:8, 12; Luke 13:16; 14:13).
 On the other hand, do not be lazy when preparing for that seventh day of rest.

 Be diligent by working hard for six days.
 Get studying, errands, and yard work done so that you can worship and enter God’s rest on the seventh day (Hebrews 4:9-11).
-This Sabbath command is anchored in creation, repeated throughout the Old and New Testaments, and is found in the Ten Commandments alongside murder, adultery, and stealing.
+This Sabbath command is anchored in creation, repeated throughout the Old and New Testaments, and is found in the Ten Commandments alongside prohibitions for murder, adultery, and stealing.